Role Play to Prepare for Your Job Interview in English

 9. Do you prefer to work individually or in a team?

-One of the common questions recruiters ask is “Tell me about yourself and your work experience.”
-What they want to know is not only how your experience matches their requirements but also how you can fit into the company culture.
+A common opener is “Tell me about yourself and your work experience.”
+Recruiters want to know not just how your experience matches their needs, but how you will fit the company culture.
+The freedom in this question can cause anxiety, so structure your answer: what you did for your previous employer, what you enjoyed, and what you learned.

 1. What were your responsibilities?